bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Concepts
 ========

-Before we show a few last examples, let's consider the plots above, and use them to help define some core concepts.
+Let's consider the plots above, and use them to help define some core concepts.

 Plot
 ----